-- Intensive Conversational Spanish: ~60 hours during the immersion. - Medical Spanish I: one-hour weekly meetings for first-year students. - Medical Spanish II: one-hour weekly meetings for second-year students.
+- Intensive Conversational Spanish: ~60 hours during the immersion. - Medical Spanish: one-hour weekly meetings for first and second year students after Immersion.

 Goals for Conversational and Medical Spanish

 - To help students enhance their level of competency in conversational Spanish.
 Fluency is not a realistic goal. - To learn culturally appropriate conversational skills according to their level of competency in the Spanish language. - To help students gain a familiarity with medical Spanish sufficient to enable them to communicate in a limited but useful way with Spanish-speaking patients. - To help students recognize when their language competency constitutes a significant limitation that must be addressed by enlisting the services of a skilled Spanish-English-Spanish interpreter.